Hello everyone, Reema Sarin | AVP, Marketing & Corporate Communications | AppLabs

 That deal, brokered in another hastily arranged weekend series of emergency sessions, "put $29 billion of taxpayer money at risk in a very un-transparent way," Herring said.
 The federal government "made this incredible break with its past," and did so using the kind of special purpose entity that brought down firms like Enron and WorldCom earlier in the decade.
 It may have stabilized markets in the short run, he said, but in effect, it created yet more of a "moral hazard."
 In Lehman's case, he noted, "The moral hazard was that Lehman didn't fully believe the government would let them go [into bankruptcy], and they had good reason to not believe it."

-In the months between Bear Stearns' fire sale and Lehman's bankruptcy, the panelists agreed it had become clear that the major investment banks were massively overleveraged -- laden with bad debt via convoluted products that allowed for increased securitizations and dangerous off-balance-sheet trading.
+In the months between Bear Stearns' fire sale and Lehman's bankruptcy, the panelists agreed it had become clear that the major investment banks were massively overleveraged -- laden with bad debt via convoluted products that allowed for increased securitizations and dangerous off-balance-

 Some firms hedged the risks inherent in such trading, even while swimming in the same waters as those that drowned.
 Goldman Sachs, for instance, is still standing because it had one division that shorted the market for securitized mortgage bonds, specifically to offset the other Goldman Sachs divisions that bought them, Siegel said.